veloblank/js-basics-data-types-readme-v-000/README.md

 anyone's guess, but its heart is in the right place.
 The language always tries to bend over backwards for its human masters, returning actionable data instead of throwing errors.
-However, JavaScript's eagerness occasionally results in data type issues that both novice and expert programmers have to keep an eye on.
+However, JavaScript's eagerness occasionally results in data type issues that surprise both novice and expert programmers alike.

 Try to follow along with what's happening here: